0Risotto/Salleha/docs/chapters/chapter1.typ

 === Issues
 #let issue1 = text([Users often struggle to reach the right maintenance personnel, resulting in delays or ignored requests.
 Without a centralized and accessible system, reporting issues becomes time-consuming and unreliable.])
 #let issue2 = text([Maintenance teams often work without proper tools to prioritize, assign, and track tasks.
 This leads to missed or delayed repairs, no clear ownership of responsibilities, and no data to measure performance or improve operations.])
-#let Issues = text([Users rarely receive updates on the status of their maintenance requests.
+#let issue3 = text([Users rarely receive updates on the status of their maintenance requests.
 This lack of visibility creates frustration and reduces trust in the system, while maintenance teams struggle to keep everyone informed. ])
+#let issue4 = text([Users lack Privacy through and through with traditional reporting methods, this can lead to an upset and distrust to some people.
+Users care for their own privacy hence why some reports have never been sent before because of their own worry about the system.  ])
 #table(stroke: none,columns: 2,
         [*Issue*],[*weight*],
         [#issue1],[10],
         [#issue2],[9],
-        [#issue1],[7],
+        [#issue3],[7],
+        [#issue4],[6]
 )

 === Objectives
 + Simplify and centralize issue reporting through a user-friendly web/mobile interface that allows users to easily report maintenance problems and is available 24/7.
 + Enhance communication and transparency by providing real-time updates and notifications on request statuses
 + Create an analytics dashboard to provide administrators with insights and help them to identify trends and areas needing improvement.
++ Create a confidential system that ensures users anonymity and keeping their data secure and private from intruders.
 === Requirements
 + The system must ensure data security and protect the privacy of all users.
 + The system must be intuitive and user-friendly, allowing non-technical users to navigate and interact with it easily.